bonserem/streaming-final/scripts/README.md

 # Create initial topics
 Here are the command to create the topics.
 For now we have three topics
 * raw
+ Buffered arrays of measurements.
 * clean-latest
-  this is a compacted containing our own data format.
-Goals is the latest value per sensor type per box
+  this is a compacted topic containing our own data format.
+Goals is the latest value per sensor type per box.
+  One array per sensor containing the last hour of measurements(mininum 15 instances)
-* clean-all
+* DEPRECATED clean-all
   contains a time series per box per sensor type
-* raw-history
+* DEPRECATED raw-history
   since the opensensemap history is in a different format here the raw history data is kept.
 A separate pipeline converts the history and saves it in the correct topics

 here are the commands for creating them: